 An avid follower of new media and new technology, she wrote about China and the Internet in National Interest, was a contributor to the online news service China News Digest, and has reviewed Chinese and Japanese language learning software for Multi-lingual: The Magazine for Language Technology.

-A winner of a Fulbright fellowship to study advanced Chinese while at Columbia, she is a member of the Author's Guild, the American Society of Authors and Journalists, the Asia Society and the Association for Asian Studies.
+A winner of a Fulbright fellowship to study advanced Chinese while at Columbia, she is a member of the Author's Guild, the American Center for Mongolian Studies, PEN, the American Society of Authors and Journalists, the Asia Society and the Association for Asian Studies.
 She lives on the West Coast of Florida.